dotmenu/dotmenu/README.md

 ## Contributing

-You can contribute by making a PR/Issue @ github.com/natesworks/crystalsharp
+You can contribute by submitting a Pull Request or opening an Issue on GitHub [@natesworks/crystalsharp](https://github.com/natesworks/crystalsharp).